Economic vs. non-economic damages explained

 The Complicated Side: Non-Economic Damages

+Non-economic damages are real harms that have no objective market price and often comprise the majority of a settlement's value.
 This is where the system gets less comfortable, and where most people's frustration surfaces.
-Non-economic damages are real harms that have no objective market price.
 They include pain and suffering, emotional distress, loss of enjoyment of life, loss of consortium (the companionship and support lost from a spouse or family member), permanent disfigurement, and ongoing physical limitations that affect your quality of life.

-The core problem is this: two people with identical spinal injuries could have very different pain and suffering experiences.
-One person might manage their pain well and return to most activities.
-Another person might experience chronic pain that colors every day.
+The core problem is this: two people with identical spinal injuries have very different pain and suffering experiences.
+One person manages their pain well and returns to most activities.
+Another person experiences chronic pain that colors every day.
 Both are real.
 Both deserve compensation.
 But there's no algorithm that says "this type of pain equals this dollar amount."

-This is where the legal system has had to get creative.
+This is where the legal system gets creative.
 Insurance companies and attorneys don't throw up their hands and guess.
 Instead, they use two main approaches: the multiplier method and the per diem method.

 The per diem method calculates pain and suffering at a rate per day — say, 400 dollars per day of pain and suffering.
 If your recovery period or period of ongoing effects lasts 300 days, that's 120,000 dollars.
 This method assumes a more linear relationship between time and harm.
 Some jurisdictions and some attorneys prefer this approach because it's more transparent and easier for juries to understand.

 Neither method is perfect.
 Both are educated guesses based on experience and judgment.
-This is actually why settlement negotiations can feel so frustrating.
-Your attorney might argue that your non-economic damages should be calculated at a 4x multiplier, while the insurance company argues for 1.5x.
+This is actually why settlement negotiations become frustrating.
+Your attorney argues that your non-economic damages should be calculated at a 4x multiplier, while the insurance company argues for 1.5x.
 Both positions are defensible.
 Neither is objectively "right."
 The truth is somewhere in between, and the negotiation is finding that middle ground.

 What matters is understanding that non-economic damages are not made-up numbers.
 They're based on reasoned approaches that courts and juries have developed over decades of handling injury cases.
-When your attorney makes an argument about what your pain and suffering is worth, they're not plucking a number from the air.
-They're applying a recognized framework to your specific circumstances.
+When your attorney makes an argument about what your pain and suffering is worth, they're applying a recognized framework to your specific circumstances.

 Why One Feels Real and the Other Doesn't

-The frustration you might feel — "My pain is absolutely real and costs me every day, so why is there such disagreement about its value?" — is completely legitimate.
+Your pain is absolutely real and costs you every day—the disagreement comes from how the legal system translates human suffering into a defensible number.
 The disconnect happens because the legal system values things differently than human experience does.

 A medical bill is easy to defend in court.
 You can show a jury a hospital statement.
 You can explain that you had to miss work and show your employer's records.
 These are facts that no reasonable person disputes.
-A jury will award what you spent because there's no ambiguity.
+A jury awards what you spent because there's no ambiguity.

 But pain?
 Pain is subjective.
-Two juries with identical cases might award very different numbers because pain and suffering are interpreted through the filter of individual experience.
+Two juries with identical cases award very different numbers because pain and suffering are interpreted through the filter of individual experience.
 What feels unbearable to one person is manageable to another.
-The law has to account for that variation, which is why it uses ranges and multipliers instead of fixed numbers.
+The law accounts for that variation, which is why it uses ranges and multipliers instead of fixed numbers.

-Here's the practical implication: when your attorney tells you they think your case is worth a certain amount, they're translating your actual suffering into a number the legal system can understand and negotiate over.
+Here's the practical implication: when your attorney tells you they believe your case is worth a certain amount, they're translating your actual suffering into a number the legal system understands and negotiates over.
 It's not that your pain is being minimized.
 It's that it's being translated from the language of human experience into the language of legal recovery.

 State Damage Caps: When the Law Limits What You Can Recover